 Texas Medicare PPO Plans are private Medicare Advantage plans.
-When you join a Texas Medicare PPO, Medicare pays the Medicare Advantage company on your behalf to deliver your Medicare benefits to you.
+When you join a Texas Medicare PPO, Medicare pays the Medicare Advantage company to deliver your Medicare benefits to you.
 You must be enrolled in both Part A and B, and live in the plan service area to be eligible.

-As a Medicare Advantage PPO member, you will generally get your medical care from the network doctors and hospitals , but if you need to go outside the network, you will still have some coverage for out of network services.
+As a Medicare Advantage PPO member, you will generally get your medical care from the network doctors and hospitals.
+If you need to go outside the network, you will still have some coverage for out of network services.
 Unlike an HMO, you do not have to choose a primary care doctor.
 You can see any provider on the Medicare PPO’s network, and you will generally pay a copay for each medical service.